 The Vice President for Student Affairs Office will consider requests for a retroactive withdrawal only if sufficient documentation is provided to support claims of extraordinary illness, injury, emergency or administrative/technical errors.
 The review process will be limited to a review of documents and student records.
 The Vice President for Student Affairs shall provide the student with a decision within ten working days of receipt of the request.
-The decision of the Vice President for Student Affairs Office is final.
+The decision of the Vice President for Student for Stude